thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-basic-moves.md

 - disarm, dissuade, divert;
 - prepare, plan, position.

-On a Fine Hit, ask the other PCs and the GM about the world around you to find your way forward.
+On a Solid Hit, ask the other PCs and the GM about the world around you to find your way forward.

-On an Ordinary Hit, **embrace a shortcoming**.
+On an Messy Hit, **embrace a shortcoming**.

 On a miss, **brace yourself**.